 Data & Server Costs

-Estimating your AWS costs for load tests is an essential fact of life.
-On your load test summary metrics you can find the green “Data & Server Cost” box.
+One way to estimate the AWS cost for a new test is to run a small test to get actual costs and extrapolate to estimate the cost for the size and length of the test you plan to run.
+On the RedLine13 load test summary metrics you can find the green “Data & Server Cost” box.
 This approximates your projected AWS spend for your test.

-In order for you to apply the estimation techniques discussed here, we have come up with a formula “template” to easily estimate the approximate AWS spend for any test run on RedLine13.
-You will only need the following information to perform these calculations.
+If you’d like to understand how we come up with the cost, read here.
+We have come up with a formula “template” to easily estimate the approximate AWS spend for any test run on RedLine13.
+We use the following information to perform these calculations.

 |Server Price/Hr||Number of Servers||Data Sent (GB)|